- Preheat and Grease: Preheat oven to 350F and grease a 9-inch pie plate.

 Sugar: If you are diabetic, feel free to go ahead and substitute the brown sugar with Lakanto 1:1 Monkfruit Sweetener (which has zero glycemic index).

 Coconut Milk: I recommend using full-fat coconut milk as this will result in the creamiest and thickest texture for the pumpkin pie custard.
-However, if you are allergic to coconut, you can use cashew milk in equal quantities.
-Alternatively, if you are not lactose-intolerant, you can use normal cow’s milk.
+However, if you are allergic to coconut, you can use unsweetened almond milk or cashew milk in equal quantities.
+Alternatively, if you are not lactose-intolerant, you can use normal heavy cream or whole milk instead.

 Pumpkin Puree: I alway recommend using fresh homemade pumpkin puree (because it doesn’t have the nasty additives and preservatives that usually come with the canned version).
 However, if you only have access to canned pumpkin, that is fine as well.